This post may include affiliate links; see our disclosure policy.

 - Olive oil, for cooking

-If you’d like, you can get creative and add additional vegetables: like a few handfuls of sautéed spinach, sautéed mushrooms, etc. Just make sure the vegetables are cooked before adding to the omelette.
+If you’d like, you can get creative and add additional vegetables, like a few handfuls of sautéed spinach or sautéed mushrooms.
+Just make sure the vegetables are cooked before adding them to the omelette.

-This goat cheese omelette uses the American omelette technique, versus the French technique like our Classic Omelette.
+This goat cheese omelette uses the American omelette technique rather than the French technique, like in my Classic Omelette.
 You’ll cook the eggs a bit longer and make a half-circle shape instead of a roll.
-As you’ll see in the photo, it can be a little free form!
+It can be a little free form!
 Here are a few notes on the process:

 Making omelettes for a crowd